Welcome to the best BG3 Sorcerer Build. The Sorcerer is a powerful Charisma Spellcaster with access to a wide range of Spells.

 Aside from your Feat, you’ll gain another Sorcery Point and be able to choose one more spell to unlock.
 If you’re having a hard time surviving the combat, then choosing Globe of Invulnerability will help you to stay alive during tough fights.
 It summons an AOE that makes everyone within immune to damage for 3 turns.

-Best Sorcerer Build Equipment for BG3
+Best BG3 Sorcerer Build Equipment

 In this section, we have powerful equipment recommendations for the Wild Magic BG3 Sorcerer Build.
 We’ve included both an early-game and a late-game variant of the build, so you don’t need to wait until Act III to make use of it.
 Early-Game equipment is obtainable in Act I and the earlier parts of Act II, while Late-Game equipment is found in Act III and the latter parts of Act II.